Alfred, Lord Tennyson: Musical settings

 Michael William Balfe's setting of "Come Into the Garden, Maud" was a popular success in 1857, as sung by the celebrated tenor Sims Reeves.
 Arthur Somervell's Maud (1898) used thirteen poems (not all of them complete) for his song cycle, enough "to retain a cogent narrative".
 Stephen Banfield believes it is "the nearest an English composer ever came to writing a substantial, Romantic song-cycle".

 Charles Villiers Stanford set "Crossing the Bar" for high voice and piano in April 1880, a year after the poem has been first published.
 Maude Valérie White (four songs, 1885) and Liza Lehmann (10 songs, 1899) both composed song cycles selecting passages from In Memoriam.
 Roger Quilter set "Now sleeps the crimson petal" (from The Princess) for voice and orchestra in 1905.
+Ada Weigel Powers (1863–1947) used Tennyson's text for her song “Elaine.”
+Anna Ware Poole used Tennyson's text for her song “What Does the Little Birdie Say.”
 "The splendour falls on castle walls" (also from The Princess), has been set by many composers, including Arnold Bax, Benjamin Britten, Cecil Armstrong Gibbs, Gustav Holst, Stanford, Vaughan Williams and Charles Wood.
+Karl Jenkins used several stanzas from Ring Out, Wild Bells in the last movement of his 1999 work The Armed Man: A Mass For Peace.

 Tennyson deplored the use of unauthorised repetition in song settings, a device used by many composers, and so tried to circumvent this by supplying his own, as in "Break, Break, Break" (set by Sidney Lanier in 1871 and Cyril Rootham in 1906), and the repetition of "dying" in "The splendour falls", which as Trevor Hold points out, "has been a god-send to every composer who has set it".